Back

 Interview process description:

-UTHSCT will offer virtual interviews for the 2024-2025 training year.
+UTTHSC will offer virtual interviews for the 2026-2027 training year.
 Each applicant will meet with at least 5 faculty members for 1/2 hour interviews.
-These interviews will be individual interviews between the applicant and each faculty member.
+These interviews will be individual interviews between the applicant and faculty members.
 Applicants will also meet informally with current interns.
 Further, we will post a virtual overview of the program and facility for applicants to watch and see portions of our hospital.
 Any applicant wishing to discuss the program is welcome to contact our faculty via the contact information on our webpage.

-Tentative interview dates are: January 3rd, January 6th, January 17th, and January 18th.
+Interview dates for the integrated behavioral health track and the child clinical track are: January 7th, January 8th, January 14th, and January 15th.
+Interviews for the adult neuropsychology track will be held on January 9th.
 Interviews will be scheduled through the National Matching Service (NMS) with more information to follow.

 How to obtain application info: Visit Website